Einstein Type Systems on Complete Manifolds: Einstein-type systems on a compact manifold with boundary

-The system \eqref{03082020030320211150b} has the form of (\ref{300320201529}) and once we declare the free parameters in appropriate functional spaces, and take hypotheses ensuring the invertibility of $\Delta_{\gamma, \mathrm{conf} }$ (see remark \ref{remarknoconfkilllfield}), we can show that it is of conformal Einstein type (the proof for the elliptic estimates can be consulted in D. Maxwell's \cite{Maxwell1}, see proposition 4).
-We refer the reader to \cite{arxivrodrigo} or the proof of proposition \ref{prop210720211606} for the details.
-System \eqref{EMSystem-CompleteManifolds} can be seen as the special $q=0$ case. \end{ex}
+The third equation is called the \emph{electric constraint} and $f$ is the electric potential.
+Then, prescribing Dirichlet boundary values for $(\phi,X,f)$ along $\Sigma$ yields a system of the form of (\ref{300320201529}) and, once we declare the free parameters in appropriate function spaces, one can show show that the above system is of conformal Einstein type, since elliptic estimates follow from (\ref{MaxwellsEstimate.1})-(\ref{MaxwellsEstimate.2}), and the estimates (\ref{ellipticL}) follow again from Theorem \ref{CKLIsoThm}.
+We refer the reader to \cite[Lemma 1]{arxivrodrigo} for the remaining details.
+System \eqref{EMSystem-CompleteManifolds}, investigated in Section \ref{SectionEinsteinSyst}, can be seen as the $q=0$ case. \end{example}

-\begin{remark} Thanks to the elliptic estimates, one simply needs to assume the kernel of the Conformal Killing Laplacian $\Delta_{\gamma, \mathrm{conf} }$ is $\{0\}$ to obtain the invertibility.
-The classic proof, as presented in theorems 3.3.1 and 3.3.3 of \cite{AL-Book} indeed ensures that since $\Delta_{\gamma, \mathrm{conf} }$ is self-adjoint, the adjoint of the operator with boundary values also has a trivial kernel (which also requires the elliptic estimates), which yields that the CKL with boundary values is invertible.

-The only difference in our case is that, in the AE case presented in \cite{AL-Book}, the asymptotic behavior is enough to ensure that the kernel is trivial (theorem 3.3.2), while in our compact case we will need to assume that there are \emph{no conformal Killing field} to obtain the invertibility of the conformal Killing Laplacian.
-Such an hypothesis is \emph{generic}, and can thus be assumed without losing too much generality (see \cite{MR2121280}).